Securing the Electric Vehicle Charging Infrastructure: Detect, Respond, and Recover

 The three functions of Detect, Respond and Recover are strictly related and include all the necessary tasks required to keep security and incident-responses active and effective once the whole architecture is up and running.

-Detecting cyber-threats against electrical vehicles and the infrastructure is an herculean task given the large spread of the attack surface\footnote{Marko Wolf, André Weimerskirch, and Christof Paar.
-Security in automotive bus systems.
-In Workshop on Embedded Security in Cars, pages 1–13.
-Bochum, 2004. }.
+Detecting cyber-threats against electrical vehicles and the infrastructure is an herculean task given the large spread of the attack surface~\cite{wolf2004security}.
 Integrating cyber-security to an existing and evolving infrastructure requires a considerable amount of operational planning.

 From a human perspective cyber-ranges can be used to simulate a representative infrastructure and associated cyber-attacks against the power grid to evaluate and train operators to identify, detect and respond in a timely manner.
 From an end-user perspective it is essential to educate the users to a variety of risks, which remain to be identified (e.g. Connecting a vehicle to open wireless hotspots in the vicinity of charging stations).